Digital Counter / Timer / Tachometer (CTT Series)

 The Secret of Using Counters – Video

-Here is an examples of the timing charts for the CTT Series.
+Here is an example of the timing charts for the CTT Series.

 – Accepts voltage and non-voltage inputs from a wide variety of NPN, PNP, or dry contact sensors